wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 ---

 {{ "If someone is logged into Wistia and is viewing the videos, their views will be tracked in your Private User Sessions.
-You can read more about those <a href="http://wistia.com/doc/private-analytics">here.</a>" | note }}
+You can read more about that more in our Private Analytics Documentation."| note }}

 ## Account-Level Trends View